Fort Albany First Nation: Aviation

 Air Creebec transports passengers and provides freight services through Fort Albany Airport.
 The present passenger rate is $921.90 for an adult return trip to Timmins.
 These rates increase on an annual basis.
 Seat sales are available, which are less expensive than the regular fare price.
 Air Creebec also provides charter flights when required.

 Air Creebec also handles patient transportation up the coastal communities on a daily basis, Mondays to Fridays.
 These flights are intended only for hospital patients requiring out of the community hospital care.

 Other private small airlines, like Thunder Air and Wabusk Air, also provide charter services, which sometimes are cheaper than a regular flight on Air Creebec.

 Healthcare

 Health care in Fort Albany is provided by a 17-bed Fort Albany Hospital staff 24/7 by nursing staff with consultation by doctors from Weeneebayko Area Health Authority as well as transfers to Timmins and Kingston.

+In 1994, a volunteer Emergency Response Team was established to decrease response times for medical emergencies.
+There was hope that this would lead to a full-scale ambulance service in Fort Albany.

+Food

+In 2011, Nishnawbe Aski Nation, Thunder Bay grocer Quality Market, and True North Community Co-operative began a partnership to ship fresh produce to Fort Albany and other James Bay communities during the summer months.

+Internet

+As of October 2022, Starlink provided high-speed satellite internet access to Fort Albany.

+The Western James Bay Telecom Network is a community-based organization that provides high-speed fibre-optic internet to the communities of the west James Bay coast.
+The fibre-optic network was constructed in 2009, and launched in February 2010.
+The network is leased from Five Nations Energy Inc. for a nominal fee, and internet service is provided by Xittel.

 Education

-The band runs Peetabeck Education, which administers Peetabeck Academy, a K–12 school that had its grand opening in 2015, at the same time the rectory of the old St. Anne's Indian Residential School burned.
+The band runs Peetabeck Education, which administers Peetabeck Academy, a K–12 school.
+The school building was designed to accommodate 333 students, with "a Day Care, two kindergartens, 11 classrooms and rooms for multi-purpose use, library/resource centre, auditorium/gymnasium, gym support, home economics, industrial arts, science administration, staff, educational storage and health," as well as culturally-motivated external landscaping including a fire pit and large dreamcatcher, according to the architectural firm that designed it.
+The building also includes a community centre.
+The school had its grand opening in 2001, at the same time the rectory of the old St. Anne's Indian Residential School burned.